Know the Process

 Discrimination

-The eviction is based on protected characteristics: race, religion, national origin, sex, disability, or familial status.
+The eviction is based on protected characteristics: race, religion, national origin, sex, disability, familial status, source of income, or sexual orientation.
+Housing discrimination violates Fair Housing Act and can result in significant damages.

 💰